google/badwolf/docs/temporal_graph_modeling.md

 Triples can be marshaled and unmarshaled.
-The string representation of a triple it is just the string representation of each of its components separated by blank separator (tab is the prefered blank separator).
+The string representation of a triple it is just the string representation of each of its components separated by blank separator (tab is the preferred blank separator).

 ## Blank nodes and triple reification

 A blank node is a node of type ```/_``` where the id is unique in BadWolf.
 Blank nodes can requested to be created by BadWolf.
-The main use of blank nodes is to allow triple reification, or predicate properies about facts.
+The main use of blank nodes is to allow triple reification, or predicate properties about facts.
 It is important to keep in mind that predication properties about a node can be achieved by a triple, however predicating properties about a fact (triple) require reification.
 This is better explained with an example.